 Just as alpine skiing has hot chocolate huts scattered across the mountain, cross country skiing locations usually offer at least one hot chocolate hut in the middle of the area.
 I got a small bag of kettle corn from Cloud Nine – a local brand – which turned out to be delicious.
 I’m usually not a fan of kettle corn, as I don’t like sugar, but Cloud Nine’s turned out to be the perfect balance of sweet and salty.

 After skiing, we stopped at The Vista Country Store, which sells craft beers.
 I asked the owner if they had any gluten-free beer and he brought me to an area where they had various kinds of beer from this gluten-free brand called Omission.
-One of the customers who seemed like a regular said that he liked to switch it up between the IPA and the Lager version and that they’re both really good.
 I got the IPA version, as IPA’s were always my favorite before I went gluten-free.
-When I saw that they had Cloud Nine kettle corn there, I got two big bags of those, one of which I promptly devoured when we got back to the condos.
+When I saw that they had Cloud Nine kettle corn there, I got two big bags of those, one of which I quickly devoured when we got back to the condos.

-Later that night, I made some charred kale (sautéed kale, extra virgin olive oil, and Herbamare) as I wasn’t particularly hungry but wanted some alkalizing greens.
+Later that night, I made some sautéed kale (sautéed kale, extra virgin olive oil, and Herbamare) as I wasn’t particularly hungry but wanted something green.
 Everyone was eager to try my gluten-free beer and they all said they were really impressed by it.
 Omission beer, by the way, turned out not to be from New Hampshire but Oregon, and is sold is craft beer stores and Whole Foods throughout the country.
 I later found it at Whole Foods Bowery, although I have yet to find another location in the city that sells it.

 The following day, I went cross country skiing at Jackson again.
 This time I was starting to get the hang of it, and only fell once.
 After a few hours of skiing, my friends and I decided to go into the town of North Conway to check out some of the hippy stores there.
 There were some really adorable New Age stores with interesting fair trade clothing and home décor.
 The store I fell in love with is called Fields of Ambrosia (FOA), which sells natural bath and beauty care products, as well as essential oils and blended fragrances.
 Everything is made from scratch in the store, and is priced very reasonably.
 I was immediately drawn to their Renaissance Man collection, which may seem weird because I’m a woman.
-However, I’ve always loved earthy, woodsy fragrances, and the woman who worked there, Christie Anne, told me that I should honor my instincts of what I’m drawn towards.
+However, I’ve always loved earthy, woodsy fragrances, and the woman who worked there told me that I should go for what my instincts tell me I drawn towards.
 I got the Bay Rum and North Woods body sprays, some eau de toilette spray that smells like the outdoors, and their bestselling Rosemary Lavender Mint Rural Remedy spray.
-According to Christie Anne, people have come back again and again to get this product as they’ve found it helpful in alleviating anxiety and insomnia.
+According to people have come back again and again to get this product as they’ve found it helpful in alleviating anxiety and insomnia.
 The idea is that you just spray the fragrance a few times on your pillow and it induces a deep and peaceful sleep.